Commercial & Corporate Law

 Step 6: SGK and Employee Records

-If company will employ workers, SGK employer registration is opened and employee declarations submitted.
+If the company will employ workers, an SGK employer registration must be opened and employee declarations submitted before work begins.

 Step 7: Bank Account and Capital Investment

-Bank account is opened in company's name; committed capital is deposited to this account via bank.
-For foreign investment, Currency Purchase Document must be recorded — this is important for future profit transfer.
+A bank account is opened in the company's name and the committed capital is deposited into this account.
+For foreign investment inflows, a Currency Purchase Document (DAB) must be recorded — this is important for future profit transfers abroad and for citizenship applications based on investment.

 Tax Obligations

-Newly formed company is subject to following main tax obligations:
+A newly formed company is subject to the following main tax obligations:

 Corporate Tax

-Paid on company earnings; rate determined by prevailing legislation.
-Reduced rates apply in certain sectors and investment types.
+Paid on company earnings; the rate is determined by prevailing legislation.
+Reduced rates apply in certain sectors and for qualifying investment types.

 VAT (Value Added Tax)

 Tax calculated, collected, and offset on goods and services transactions.
-Monthly VAT declaration is mandatory.
+Monthly VAT declarations are mandatory.

-Tax deducted from employee salary, rent, freelance payment, and similar items.
+Tax deducted from employee salaries, rent payments, freelance fees, and similar items.

 Stamp Duty, Income Tax, and Others

-Working with an accountant is mandatory for tax and bookkeeping follow-up.
+Working with a licensed accountant is mandatory for tax compliance and bookkeeping.

-Foreign-capital company can hire Turkish or foreign workers.
-For foreign worker:
+A foreign-capital company may hire both Turkish and foreign workers.
+For foreign employees:

-- Foreign worker's wage conditions must comply with regulation.
+- The foreign worker's wages must comply with applicable regulations.

 Investment Incentives

-In Turkey, incentive certificate can be obtained for investments in certain sectors, regions, and sizes.
-Incentives can include:
+In Turkey, an incentive certificate can be obtained for investments in certain sectors, regions, and above certain investment thresholds.
+Available incentives include:

 - Tax reduction,